• ABC Details

 NameTitleAppointment TypeAppointment Date (yyyy/mm/dd)Expiry Date (yyyy/mm/dd)

-Deputy Minister or Designate, Department of Tourism, Culture, Arts and RecreationMember Non-VotingLieutenant Governor in Council
+Assistant Deputy Minister or Designate, Department of Tourism, Culture, Arts and RecreationMember Non-VotingBy virtue of position

 Back to List